16 Things You MUST EAT at Disneyland

 Hands down, these are one of my favorite indulgent Disneyland treats.
 Two graham crackers are sandwiched with a thick and rich peanut butter filling and then the whole thing is dipped in chocolate.
 It’s a meal in itself!
-Find them at most of the bakeries around the park, or make your own with my copycat Better Than Disney Peanut Butter Sandwich Bars.
+Find them at most of the bakeries around the park, or make your own with my copycat Disneyland Peanut Butter Sandwich Bars recipe.

 4. Ginormous Cookies

 I always hit up the bakery on Main Street for their ginormous cookies.
 They have chocolate chip, peanut butter, and snickerdoodle and they’re all good, although the peanut butter is my favorite.
 If you don’t want to wait to go to Disneyland, try my Disney copycat Bakery Style Chocolate Chip Cookies and XL Peanut Butter Cookies, and I’m pretty sure my Snickerdoodle recipe gives Disneyland a run for it’s money!